top of page

 Level II Dance Students -

-Technique II Class - Dance attire of any style or color.
+Technique Class - Dance attire of any style or color.
 Either jazz or contemporary shoes or dance socks.

 Acro Dance - Dance attire of any or color and jazz or contemporary shoes.